isakrs/chat-to-pokeapi/test_cases.md

 Q: How many blue pokemons are there?
 A: Should be between 100-200.

+Q: List some blue pokemons
+A: A list of blue pokemons.

 Q: Give me some stats on Usain Bolt
 A: Should be answer saying that this is not a relevant question for the API